SkylineCommunications/RAD-Manager_ASP/RAD Manager/CatalogInformation/README.md

 ## Related resources

-Full documentation can be found at the following locations
+Full documentation can be found in the following locations:

 - [Relational anomaly detection](https://aka.dataminer.services/RAD)
 - [Working with the RAD Manager](https://aka.dataminer.services/RADManager)